Yj-Xiong/DyTSwiG-SE/README.md

 # DyTSwiG-Mamba: Layer Normalization-free CNN-Mamba Speech Enhancement Network via Dual-branch Phase Prediction (Under TASLP Review)
+Official PyTorch implementation of the paper "DyTSwiG-Mamba: Layer Normalization-free CNN-Mamba Speech Enhancement Network via Dual-branch Phase Prediction" by Xiong et al. Audio samples are from VoiceBank+DEMAND dataset and THCHS+DNS dataset (mixed with THCHS-30 dataset and DNS-Challenge dataset).
+The source code is located in the directory "DyTSwiG-SE-Main".
+The wav files are resampled to 16kHz in our experiments.
 ### Yujie Xiong and Zhihua Huang

 **Abstract:**